-- (1) In this clause - - (a) Department of Main Roads means the department principally assisting int he administration of the Main Roads Act 1930; - (b) Western Australian Road Hierarchy means the document of that name available on the website maintained by the Department of Main Roads. - (2) Local reserves are shown on the Scheme Map according to the legend on the Scheme Map. - (3) The objectives of each local reserve are as follows -
+- (1) In this clause- - (a) Department of Main Roads means the department principally assisting in the administration of the Main Roads Act 1930; - (b) Western Australian Road Hierarchy means the document of that name available on the website maintained by the Department of Main Roads. - (2) Local reserves are shown on the Scheme Map according to the legend on the Scheme Map. - (3) The objectives of each local reserve are as follows-

-Table 1: Reserve objectives
+Table 1: -Reserve objectives

-Reserve name Objectives Public Open Space To set aside areas for public open space, particularly those established under the Planning and Development Act 2005 s.
-152. To provide for a range of active and passive regreation.
+Reserve name Objectives Public Open Space To set aside areas for public open space, particularly those established under the Planning and Development Act 2005 s.152.
 To provide for a range of active and passive recreation uses such as recreation buildings and courts and associated car parking and drainage.
-Environmental Conservation and Cultural Corridors To identify areas with biodiversity, conservation, and cultural values, and to protect those areas from development and subdivision.
+Environmental Conservation To identify areas with biodiversity, conservation, and cultural values, and to protect those areas from development and subdivision.
 To identify and protect areas of biodiversity conservation significance within National Parks and State and other conservation reserves.
-Provide environmental and cultural corridors which enhance the open natural vegetation and/or Aboriginal heritage and culture.
-Foreshore To set aside areas for foreshore reserved abutting a body of water or water course, particularly those required pursuant to State Planning Policy 2.6 State Coastal Planning Policy and any other Commission
+Foreshore To set aside areas for foreshore reserve abutting a body of water or water course.

-Reserve name Objectives To provide for the protection of natural values, a range of active and passive recreational uses, cultural and community activities, activities promoting community education of the environment and/or uses that are compatible with and/ or support the amenity of the reservation.
-Primary Distributor Road To set aside land required for a primary distributor road being a road classified as a Regional Distributor or Primary Distributor under the Western Australian Road Hierarchy.
-District Distributor Road To set aside land required for a district distributor road being a road classified as a Distributor A or Distributor B under the Western Australian Road Hierarchy.
+Reserve name Objectives Primary Distributor Road To set aside land required for a primary distributor road being a road classified as a Regional Distributor or Primary Distributor under the Western Australian Road Hierarchy.
+District Distributor Road • To set aside land required for a district distributor road being a road classified as a Distributor A or Distributor B under the Western Australian Road Hierarchy.
 Local Distributor Road To set aside land required for a local distributor road being a road classified as a Local Distributor under the Western Australian Road Hierarchy.
 Local Road To set aside land required for a local road being a road classified as an Access Road under the Western Australian Road Hierarchy.
-Strategic Infrastructure (Port) To set aside land required for the Port of Broome associated industrial uses and activities including administration facilities and ancillary tourism and recreational uses.
-Ensure all development is considered within coastal hazard risk management and adaptation planning processes.
-Strategic Infrastructure (Airport) To set aside land for an (future) international airport with aviation related land use and development appropriate to the future airport's function.
+Strategic Infrastructure To set aside land required for port or airport facilities.
 Public Purposes To provide for a range of essential physical and community infrastructure.
 Medical Services Public Purposes which specifically provide for a range of essential medical services.
 Infrastructure Services Public Purposes which specifically provide for a range of essential infrastructure services.
 Education Public Purposes which specifically provide for a range of essential education facilities.
 Emergency Services Public Purposes which specifically provide for a range of essential emergency services.
 Government Services Public Purposes which specifically provide for a range of government services.

-Reserve name Objectives Recreational Public Purposes which specifically provide for a range of public recreational facilities.
+Recreational Public Purposes which specifically provide for a range of public recreational facilities.
 Cemetery To set aside land required for a cemetery.
 Car Park To set aside land required for a car park.